Professional License Defense for Teachers in Charlotte NC

 By serving the students and parents of North Carolina as an educator, you have worked hard to earn your professional privileges and your reputation.
 Any accusation of professional misconduct needs to be taken very seriously, and you have every right to defend yourself against these accusations in order to protect your reputation and your position as an educator in a North Carolina school.

-By hiring an experienced teaching license defense attorney in North Carolina, you will be undertaking the best initial steps toward ensuring that your reputation and employment prospects are protected.
+By hiring an experienced professional license defense attorney in North Carolina, you will be undertaking the best initial steps toward ensuring that your reputation and employment prospects are protected.
 An experience teaching license defense attorney completely understands the process of defense against these sort of allegations and the rules and codes of conduct of the North Carolina State Board of Education.
 We will work hard every day to protect you against these allegations

 Don’t risk your future as a teacher in North Carolina.
 Contact us at Remington & Dixon of Charlotte, NC today either via our website or by calling (704) 247-7110 today for a consultation.
 If you find yourself accused of educator misconduct, speak to us before you speak to anyone else.